pmalik8/IntroToBlazorWorkshop/docs/02-project-structure.md

       - The Blazor Server services are added by calling `AddServerSideBlazor()`.
       - The `WeatherForecastService` used by the app to generate the weather data is also configured here.

 1. *Pages/_Host.cshtml*: The root page of the app implemented a Razor Page.
-When any page of the app is initially request, this page is rendered and returned in the response.
+When any page of the app is initially requested, this page is rendered and returned in the response.

     - *_framework/blazor.server.js*: Framework provide JavaScript that sets up the real-time SignalR connection with the server from the browser.
-    - `@(await Html.RenderComponentAsync<App>(RenderMode.ServerPrerendered))`: Specifies where the root component of the app (`App`) should be rendered.
+    - `@(await Html.RenderComponentAsync<App>(RenderMode.ServerPrerendered))`: Specifies where the root component of the app should be rendered.

 1. *App.razor*: The root component of the app that sets up client-side routing using the `Router` component.
+The `Router` component intercepts browser navigations and renders the page that matches the new address.
 1. *Pages/\*.razor*: The routable components, or pages, that make up the Blazor app.
 The route for each page is specified using the `@page` directive.
-The `Router` components intercepts browser navigations and renders the page that matches new address.

     - *Index.razor*: Implements the Home page.
     - *Counter.razor*: Implements the Counter page.